βI donβt know anything!”

 These are schools with average admitted student stats that are above yours.

-(All of the Ivy League, all of the elite schools, and any colleges with single digit acceptance rates should be considered reach schools, no matter how qualified the applicant is.)
+(All Ivy League, elite schools, and colleges with single-digit acceptance rates should be considered reach schools, no matter how qualified the applicant is.)

 Making Your College List

-I suggest for those of you chasing merit aid, make sure to apply to a good amount of safety schools.
+I suggest that those of you chasing merit aid make sure to apply to a good number of safety schools.

-And for those in the middle (stats wise and financially) be sure to include a good mix of safeties and target schools to make sure you wind up with choices you can actually afford.
+And for those in the middle (stats-wise and financially), be sure to include a good mix of safeties and target schools to ensure you wind up with choices you can actually afford.

 The best advice is to keep your list financially balanced.